amesbahi/amesbahi/README.md

 - ⚡ Fun fact: ...
 -->

 - 👋 Hi, I'm Alborz.
-- 🎯 I'm interested in improving website performance and user experience through front-end web development.
+I'm a passionate full-stack developer with 12 years of industry experience.
+I enjoy building robust, user-focused applications using modern technologies like ReactJS, Next.js, TypeScript, and Node.js.
+I specialize in performance optimization, user experience enhancement, modernizing legacy systems, and leading complex integrations.
+I bring curiosity, collaboration, and a growth mindset to every project.
+- 🌍 I'm based in Washington, DC
+- 🚀 I'm currently working on [Ghosted Fix, an app to help improve people's dating lives](http://ghostedfix.com)
-- 📚 I'm currently expanding my skills in ReactJS and TypeScript.
+- 🧠 I'm currently learning the latest trends in AI technologies
-- 🤝 I'm looking to collaborate on projects that focus on enhancing web performance and usability.
+- 👥 I'm looking to collaborate on interesting projects.
 Reach out if you want to talk tech or careers!